 Last edited by The Count of Merkur Cristo; 02-27-2012 at 12:10 PM.

-Chris ~ Order of Pinaud, Face Latherers Club United, Alliance of Merkur, League of Extraordinary Mild Shavers, Voskhod Comrades Club, Brotherhood of the Boar, The VDH Society & Foxhole Shavers Club!
+Christopher ~ Order of Pinaud, Face Latherers Club United, Alliance of Merkur, VDH Society, Voskhod Comrades Club, Brotherhood of the Boar, Brotherhood of Barber Scents and the Foxhole Shavers Club! :-)